xmos/lib_ethernet/doc/rst/lib_ethernet.rst

 ``lib_ethernet`` allows interfacing to MII, RMII or RGMII Ethernet PHYs and provides the Media Access Control (MAC) function for the Ethernet stack.

-Various MAC blocks are available depending on the XMOS architecture selected, desired PHY interface and line speed.
+Various MAC blocks are available depending on the XMOS architecture selected, desired PHY interface and line speed, as described in :numref:`ethernet_supported_macs`.

+.. _ethernet_supported_macs:
 .. list-table:: Ethernet MAC support by XMOS device family
  :header-rows: 1